If nothing in the world ever changed, there wouldn’t be Butterflies – Unknown

 Inhalation- use a personal inhaler, smelling salts or put a couple drops of essential oil on a tissue & inhale as needed.

 Topically – Dilute essential oils with a carrier oil or unscented lotions.
 Most Citrus oils are phototoxic to some degree, so do your research before use.
 If you want to use essential oils in your bath, Dilute them in a carrier oil or milk (Undiluted essential oils will just float on top of the bathwater, which may irritate your skin & mucous membranes.)

 When practicing Self-care, it’s the little things that you do that can have the most impact.
-So remember, baby steps….
-Any time you try to change a behavior or habit, it tends to be 3 steps forward & a 1 step back process, as you navigate a new way of doing things.
-So be kind to yourself, you’re doing the best you can….
+So remember, baby steps… Any time you try to change a behaviour or habit, it tends to be 3 steps forward & a 1 step back process, as you navigate a new way of doing things.
+So be kind to yourself, you’re doing the best you can…

 A good resource for Self-Care is Cheryl Richardson’s Website.
 (She wrote a book called “The Extreme Art of Self-Care” & she also has 2 decks of oracle cards that I like, one is the “Self-Care Cards” & the other is “Grace” cards.)